Josh Zeid: New York Mets

-St. Louis Cardinals organization
+St. Louis Cardinals

 Zeid signed a minor league contract with the St. Louis Cardinals on March 21, 2017.
-He pitched for the Memphis Redbirds of the AAA Pacific Coast League, going 9-4 (his 9 wins tied for 6th-most in the league) and striking out 95 batters in 102 innings as he pitched in 33 games, starting 12 of them.
+He pitched for the Memphis Redbirds of the Triple–A Pacific Coast League, going 9-4 (his 9 wins tied for 6th-most in the league) and striking out 95 batters in 102 innings as he pitched in 33 games, starting 12 of them.
 He elected free agency on November 6.

 Coaching career

 Zeid announced his retirement from professional baseball on April 5, 2018, at 31 years of age, saying "You have to throw in the mid-to-high-90s, consistently, or there’s someone 10 years younger than you who will."

-In 2019, Zeid became a rehab pitching coordinator and player development pitching analyst for the Chicago Cubs.
-He ran the Pitch Lab in Arizona for the team.
+In January 2019 through January 2023, Zeid was a rehab pitching coordinator and player development pitching analyst for the Chicago Cubs.
+He also ran the Pitch Lab in Arizona for the team.

 Zeid joined the Texas Rangers organization as the pitching coach of the Frisco RoughRiders of the Double-A Texas League prior to the 2023 season.

+As of July 2023, Zeid was entering his first season (2023–24) as the Pitching Coach and Pitching Analyst at San Jacinto College in Houston, Texas.

-International career
+International career; Team Israel

 Zeid played for the Israeli national baseball team in the 2013 World Baseball Classic qualifier in September 2012, under manager Brad Ausmus.
-He pitched in all 3 games, earning a save in Israel’s victory over Spain.
+He pitched in all 3 games, earning a save in Israel's victory over Spain.
 His mother said: "As we watched the games ... we loved ... the nachas and kvelling that goes deep into our hearts."
 During the opening game, against South Africa, Zeid pitched 1.2 innings, giving up a walk on three strike outs, and was credited with a hold.
 During the second game, against Spain, Zeid gave up a hit and an earned run while recording a save.
 During the third and final game, the qualifying game, once again against Spain, he gave up a hit and two earned runs, while walking one and striking out two, in a game that Zeid was credited with the loss.

 Zeid pitched for Israel at the 2017 World Baseball Classic qualifier, and had a 1.35 ERA in 6 2/3 innings.
 In the first game of the series Zeid threw 48 pitches over 3.2 innings, giving up 2 hits and an earned run while striking out 2.
 Under World Baseball Classic rules any pitcher who throws over 50 pitches cannot pitch again for four days, therefore by pulling Zeid before reaching this limit, it enabled Israel to utilize Zeid again in the tournament.
 During the third and final game of the tournament, Zeid was the winning pitcher, after throwing 37 pitches over 3 innings of no hit ball, while giving up a walk and recording 3 strikeouts.